home-assistant/home-assistant.io/source/_components/withings.markdown

   required: true
   type: string
 profiles:
   description: Withings supports multiple profiles per account.
-Provide the person's name whom you want home assistant entities to will be associated with (just a name, it doesn't have to be perfect).
+Provide the person's name whom you want Home Assistant entities to will be associated with (just a name, it doesn't have to be perfect).
 During the authorization step, you will be asked to select this user from the Withings website.
   required: true
   type: map
 base_url:
-  description: Overrides home assistant's default base URL to use when authorizing with Withings.
+  description: Overrides Home Assistant's default base URL to use when authorizing with Withings.
   required: false
   type: string
-  default: The base URL provided in the home assistant `api` component.
+  default: The base URL provided in the Home Assistant `api` component.
 {% endconfiguration %}